Chapter 2 - Data Models and Query Languages· 4 min read

 An advantage of this declarative approach to query languages is that it hides the implementation details of the database engine, which makes it possible for the database system to introduce performance improvements without requiring any changes to query.

 MapReduce is a paradigm for querying large amounts of data in bulk across many machines.
 Basically, map jobs are run on all the machines in parallel, and then the results are reduced.

 It's neither a declarative query language nor a fully imperative query API, but somewhere in between.
 The logic of the query is expressed with code but it's repeatedly called by the processing framework.

 Both the map and the reduce functions must be pure functions, they only use data passed to them as input, and they cannot perform additional database queries, and they must not have any side effects.

-MongoDB has implemented aggregation pipelines which is similar to MapReduce.
+MongoDB has implemented aggregation pipelines, which are similar to MapReduce jobs.